 We’re online!
-This workshop will be presented online through Zoom.
-All registrants will receive the access link and password via email the day before the event.
+This course will be presented online through Zoom.
+All registrants will receive the access link and password via email before the event.

 This 90-minute workshop is designed to ground the philanthropic sector in the basics of the Form 990 — including the practical and the purposeful ways to leverage information from a 990 with a nonprofit, financial, or foundation lens.

 During this two-part* course, we’ll cover the following:

 Developing an understanding of Form 990 as an organizational tool and the information it communicates

 How to analyze information in Form 990 with an equity lens

 Understanding the power of 990 data as a tool for the philanthropic sector from the perspective of a nonprofit organization or a funder

 Price: $60 (free for current GVSU students/staff/faculty) Facilitators: Julie Couturier, Mandy Sharp Eizinger, and Jeff Williams Deadline to Register: March 2

 *Please note that Parts One and Two of this course require separate registration.

 Julie Couturier, CPA, is the director of operations for the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
 Julie is responsible for all financial reporting, budgeting, and financial analysis for the Johnson Center.
 In addition to her current work for the Johnson Center, Julie is a business and accounting adjunct instructor for Grand Rapids Community College.
 Learn more about Julie.